-vCard QR code: free, private, in your browser
+vCard QR code generator: free, private, in your browser

-Enter contact details, then download a QR code that adds you to the scanner's address book with one tap.
+Enter contact details, preview the vCard, then download a QR code that phones can save directly to contacts.
 Nothing is uploaded.

 Appearance